Super Service Call for Grand Pianos

 People have different concepts of the type of tone that they want.
 I like the treble to be bright.
 Otherwise I prefer the piano have a big and mellow type tone.

 There are other items that are not included here.

 The action pinning can be loose for various reasons.
 The action flanges can be repinned to give the proper tightness.
 If the various parts are sluggish or pinned too tightly, then I like to use Protek lubricant.
 There may be situations where it would be best to use a shrinking solution of alcohol and water.
-There are also various repairs that may need to be performed to get the piano playing properly.
+There are also various repairs that may need to be performed to get the piano ding its thing.
 Those items are not included in this service call and would need to be estimated.